JulienOrain/documentation/docs/guides/ci-pipeline/ci-workflow/index.md

 ## Specify the platform

-If you already know the platform you are targetting, and don't want to enter the interactive mode, you can use the `--platform` flag:
+If you already know the platform you are targeting, and don't want to enter the interactive mode, you can use the `--platform` flag:

 ```console